MrCatchworth/xrebirth-tactical-map/readme.txt

 == Known Issues ==

-Going into an object's details from sector view and then back to the map makes it very zoomed in.

 I have a feeling something that handles the hotkeys is giving this output in the debug log:

 [General] 175107.07 ======================================